voodooEntity/go-tachicrypt/README.md

 # go-tachicrypt
-A simple tui tool to encrypt and decrypt data for secure sharing
+A simple cli tool to encrypt and decrypt data for secure sharing